kublr/demos/demo9-jupyter-pyspark/README.md

 ```

 Push the image to the Docker Hub so K8S will be able to create worker pods from it.
-You likely have to call `docker login` at first.
+You will likely have to call `docker login` at first.

 ```bash
 docker push kublr/spark-py:2.4.0-hadoop-2.6